pigeon-e-shop/SIGTO/README.md

 ### Abstract

 This project called Pigeon e-Shop was made with the object of creating a new way of buying things online.
-Made by the four of us, Santiago Vazquez, Gaston Gonalez, Niro Vazquez and Lautaro Fachinetti, this project will lead the virtual market.
+Made by the five of us, Santiago Vazquez, Gaston Gonalez, Giovanni Zanini, Niro Vazquez and Lautaro Fachinetti, this project will lead the virtual market.